ot4i/ace-demo-pipeline/tekton/os/cp4i/README.md

 ![Pipeline overview](/demo-infrastructure/images/tekton-cp4i-pipeline.png)

+The resulting containers can act as callable flow providers for hybrid integration, where cloud-based flows call down to the CP4i containers to access the database.
+This requires a private network connection configuration to be available (one that connects to the cloud switch, and not a local CP4i switch) and the [create-integrationruntime.yaml](create-integrationruntime.yaml) file to be updated to pull in the configuration.

 ## Container builds

 The pipeline creates the main application image first, and then builds the component test image on top of the first image.